 Using MindGenius software

-Staff can download the software onto their own pc via the Software Centre.
+Staff can download the software onto their City staff desktop computer via the Software Centre.
 MindGenius is excellent for project management and has some advanced features to facilitate this, such as the ability to create a Gantt chart from your map at the click of a button.

 - Add attachments to keep the documents you are reading for a project or essay organised by linking them to relevant branches within the map.

-- Export to Word: You can export your finished mind map to Word to create draft written work.
+- Export to Word.
 In Word you will have a linear structure to work with along with your added notes.

 - Export to PowerPoint: You can use the software to help plan and create presentations.